Avoid Preventable Mistakes During the Workers' Compensation Process

 - Know when it is advantageous to pursue an appeal.

-- Review the ethical considerations associated with workers' compensation cases.
+- Review the ethical considerations associated with workers' compensation cases, such as disclosure obligations.

 - Case Law and Legislative Update